nextstrain/nextclade_data/docs/dataset-curation-guide.md

 If you don't want to submit your datasets to this repository, or prefer to deploy your datasets to your own GitHub repository or to your own web server, then follow [Dataset server maintenance guide](dataset-server-maintenance.md) for how to set it up.

+## Version tags and releases

+When the rebuild script processes datasets for a release, it creates a new version tag only for datasets whose files have changed since the previous release.
+The script compares each dataset directory against its last known tag using `git diff` and skips version creation for unchanged datasets.
+This means that a given release timestamp (e.g. `2026-04-14--11-55-23Z`) exists as a version tag only for the datasets that were modified in that release.

+Unchanged datasets retain their previous version tag and continue to be served under it.
+The `version` field in `index.json` always points to the latest available tag for each dataset, regardless of which release produced it.

+For user-facing documentation on how this affects workflows and how to query the latest tag for a dataset, see [Version tags are per-dataset](https://docs.nextstrain.org/projects/nextclade/en/stable/user/datasets.html#version-tags-are-per-dataset).

 ## Questions, ideas, bug reports

 For all questions, ideas, bug reports relevant to datasets, please open [a GitHub issue](https://github.com/nextstrain/nextclade_data/issues) in this repository or join our [discussion forum](https://discussion.nextstrain.org/).